 Cisco has partnered with a dozen organizations to cultivate economic development in the Palestinian Territories.

-Three government representatives from the Palestinian Territories sit on the Palestinian Investment Commitment advisory board.
+Three government representatives from the Palestinian Territories sit on the Palestine Investment Commitment advisory board.

 The U.S. Agency for International Development (USAID) provided funding for MyTecC, incubation funding, capacity building, and school and youth center connectivity.

-The Palestinian Information Technology Association helped select three companies to complete outsourcing projects for Cisco’s Israel office, and a representative sits on the Palestinian Investment Commitment advisory board.
+The Palestinian Information Technology Association helped select three companies to complete outsourcing projects for Cisco’s Israel office, and a representative sits on the Palestine Investment Commitment advisory board.